Last updated Apr 2026 · 7 min read

 Unlicensed drivers inside the terminal

 Every major Italian airport has unlicensed drivers approaching arrivals with offers of cheap taxi.
 These are not regulated, not metered, and often charge significantly more than the official fixed rate.
-Walk past them to the official taxi rank or your pre-booked vehicle.
+Walk past them to the official taxi rank or your pre-booked ride.

 Booking transfers through concierges at the airport